Posterior Regularization on Bayesian Hierarchical Mixture Clustering: Preliminaries

+Finally, let $H$ be a base measure on a sample space and $\alpha$ a real positive concentration parameter.
+We write $G \sim \DP(\alpha, H)$ if

+where $\delta$ is the Dirac Delta function.
+However, in a finite setting, the following approximation is used for the distribution of $\bm{\beta}$: for a fixed large $K$, where $\Dir(\cdot,\cdot,\cdot)$ denotes the Dirichlet distribution.

-\paragraph{Nested Chinese Restaurant Process} The CRP can be extended to a hierarchical random process, named the nested Chinese Restaurant Process (nCRP).
-Given a fixed hierarchy depth, $L$, the process recursively applies the CRP at each level.
-For a given data $n$, we denote the path assignment label of the datum in the hierarchy by $\bm{v}_n$, such that $\bm{v}_n$ would be assigned with some $\bm{z} \in \pathset$.
+\paragraph{Nested Chinese restaurant process} The nested Chinese Restaurant Process (nCRP) extends the CRP to a hierarchical random process.
+Fixing a hierarchy height $L$, the process recursively applies the CRP to randomly traverse to the next level.

-\paragraph{Hierarchical Dirichlet Process Mixture Model (HDPMM)} We summarise the content of~\citep{Huang2021} giving just the necessary details of the model.
-BHMC considers a hierarchy in which each node maintains a global book of mixture components, while keeping local weights for the components which can be completely different from each other.
+\paragraph{Hierarchical Dirichlet process mixture model} The BHMC considers a hierarchy in which each node maintains a global book of mixture components, while keeping local weights for the components which can be completely different from each other.
+This can be modeled using a \emph{hierarchical} DP (HDP)~\citep{Teh2006hier}.